eth-educators/ethstaker-guides/merge-devnet.md

 You can also confirm you are at the head by comparing with [a public blockchain explorer](https://beaconchain.devnet3.themerge.dev/).
 The latest slot number should match what you see in your Lighthouse beacon node logs.

+## Trying the merge-testnet-3 testnet and performing transactions

-## Adding merge-testnet-3 to MetaMask
+### Adding merge-testnet-3 to MetaMask

 Now that you have a Geth node, you can use it to add the *merge-devnet-3* testnet in your MetaMask networks and try a few transactions.
 You will need your machine IP address, the one on which you installed and configured your Geth node, to configuration this new network in MetaMask.
 In the end, you will need the full RPC URL.